Prevent vocal cord damage and protect your singing voice by drinking the right liquids

 Once you are not feeling well and you are mostly suffering some illness, then it is best for you to take a rest and don't push yourself.
-You should not sing because once you did, you might overused your voice by pushing it to it's limit to produce your natural notes.
-But, you do know that your voice are not so good since you are sick and when trying to push it on the long run, you could actually damage it by exerting too much to produce quality of your voice.
+You should not sing because once you did, you might overuse your voice by pushing it to its limit to produce your natural notes.
+But, you do know that your voice is not so good since you are sick and when trying to push it on the long run, you could actually damage it by exerting too much to produce the quality of your voice.

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.